oluwatosin17/Data-Cleaning-in-R/README.md

 - Performing a left join keeps all observations in the data frame on the left and drops observations from the data frame on the right that have no key match.
 - Performing a right join keeps all observations in the data frame on the right and drops observations from the data frame on the left that have no key.
 - Performing a full join keeps all observations from both data frames and fills in missing variables with NA.

+## Correlations and Reshaping Data

+**RESHAPING DATA FOR VISUALIZATION**
+Reshaping a dataframe so that variable names are values of a new variables:

+`combined_socio_longer <- combined %>%
+  pivot_longer(cols = c(frl_percent, ell_percent, sped_percent),
+           names_to = "socio_indicator",
+           values_to = "percent")`

+Reshaping a dataframe so that a variable values are variable names of a new variables:

+`combined_socio_wider <- combined %>%
+  pivot_wider(names_from = socio_indicator,
+              values_from = percent)`

+**CALCULATING PEARSON'S CORRELATION COEFFICIENT**

+Calculating Pearson's correlation coefficient for a pair of variables:

+`cor(combined$avg_sat_score, combined$asian_per, use = "complete.obs")`

+Creating a correlation matrix to calculate Pearson's correlation coefficient for multiple pairs of variables:

+`cor_mat <- combined %>%
+  select_if(is.numeric) %>%
+  cor(use = "pairwise.complete.obs")`

+Converting a correlation matrix to a tibble:

+`cor_tib <- cor_mat %>%
+  as_tibble(rownames = "variable")`

+Indexing a tibble to identify moderate to strong correlations:

+`apscore_cors <- cor_tib %>%
+  select(variable, high_score_percent) %>%
+  filter(high_score_percent > 0.25 | high_score_percent < -0.25)`

+- Calculating correlation coefficients (Pearson's r) allows us to measure the strength of a relationship between a pair of variables.
+  - Correlation coefficients have a value between +1 and −1.
+  - The closer a correlation coefficient is to zero, the weaker the relationship between the two variables is.
+  - The closer a correlation coefficient is to -1 or 1, the stronger the relationship is.
+  - Positive values indicate a relationships where both variables' values increase.
+  - Negative values indicate a relationship where one variable decreases as another increases.
+  - Values above 0.25 or below -0.25 are enough to qualify a correlation as potentially interesting and worthy of further investigation.
+  - Values above 0.75 or below -0.75 indicate strong relationships.